 Treatment may include:

 Radiation therapy.
-This therapy uses a radiation machine that emits X-rays to kill cancer cells and shrink tumors.
+This treatment uses X-rays to kill cancer cells and shrink tumors.

 Photodynamic therapy.
-This therapy uses a certain type of light and a special chemical to kill cancer cells.
+This uses a certain type of light and a chemical to kill cancer cells.